fkasasagi/OSX_IME_Parser/README.md

 - python3

 ## Usage for MacOS
-1. Go to the path where JapaneseInputMethod database exists.
+1. Go to the path where you work.

-   `$ cd ~/Library/Dictionaries/JapaneseInputMethod/`
+   `$ cd ~/work`

-2. Parse the database and output to csv file:
+2. Parse the database and output it as csv format in the current directory(python osx_ime_parser.py -f targetfile):

-    `$ python osx_ime_parser.py -f DynamicBigramPhraseLexicon_ja_JP.db`
+    `$ python osx_ime_parser.py -f /Users/USERNAME/Library/Dictionaries/JapaneseInputMethod/DynamicBigramPhraseLexicon_ja_JP.db`

 - Note: Timestamp in the output filename means modification time of the database file.